Stolz/Assets/README.md

 	composer require stolz/assets

 Then edit `config/app.php` and add the service provider within the `providers` array.
-Use the proper provider name depending on your Laravel version.

 	'providers' => array(
-		'Stolz\Assets\LaravelServiceProvider',  // For Laravel 5
+		...
-		'Stolz\Assets\Laravel4ServiceProvider', // For Laravel 4
+		'Stolz\Assets\Laravel\ServiceProvider',

 There is no need to add the Facade, the package will bind it to the IoC for you.